 I think a lot of us carry a set of unrealistic expectations about how our experiences of body, feelings and mind should be.
 The idea that others do not suffer the same anxieties we ourselves do is mistaken.
 Each of us bears our unique habits and preferences, our own hot button issues and our own intolerances yet these all take place against a larger backdrop of what we share in common with everyone else who is having this human experience.
 Hunger and anger, pride and shame, comfort and anxiety, love and hate all bear a signature that is recognizable however and in whomever they express themselves.
 Our identification with the characters of theater and movies works because these common, shared human characteristics are so easily recognized.

 The question then becomes what attitude will we take towards what we find within the human experience?
 If you love and care for life as it is, one would do everything in one’s power to nurture and protect whatever life depends on – good food, clean air, and fresh water.
 Evidently that is not how we feel about this human experience.
-Evidently, at least collectively, when we see the highs and lows of human nature they frighten and disgust us; we see monsters and animals instead of our humanity.
+Evidently, at least collectively, when we see the highs and lows of human nature they frighten and disgust us; we see monsters and beasts instead of our humanity.

 That said, none of these comments should be construed as applying to whatever ultimate or absolute may or may not exist.
 The point is how different views of what reality consists of have implications for how people behave in the here and now.
 This is more about what is acceptable in public discourse than what one might hold in one’s innermost heart.
 In public discourse we can expect those involved to appeal only to demonstrably real features of our experience and stick with reasoning for whatever conclusions or explanations of that experience are offered.
 The likelihood one would rationally assign the hypothesis of a supernatural creator in public discourse changed with the addition of this evolutionary knowledge to our cultural inheritance.
 This is not something believers need to fear.
 There is nothing to fear in truth, nothing.
 Fundamentalists attempting to discredit evolutionary theory through so-called intelligent design arguments are hurting the cause of waking modern people to the sacredness of earth, in my opinion.
 Their god of the gaps is an insult to what God has historically been understood to be, as if the reality of the mystery of being could be dethroned by a set of simple laboratory experiments.
 Ugh.

 There is no question that evolution by natural selection is a fact of life.
 Its results are noted in biological laboratories every day.
 Studying this subject offers an opportunity to exercise intellectual integrity and courage.
 The reasoning is tight and specifically designed to not depend on any supernatural explanations.
 Life, which seems so carefully designed for a purpose, is found to not quite be so, not as it seems anyway.
 These intuitions run counter to much of the philosophical and religious thought within our cultural inheritances.
 Courage is needed to wield this knowledge as a hammer to tap idols and find which ring hollow but skill is also required if the knowledge is to be effective in conserving what is valuable among our inheritances.
 This knowledge is a like a sharp sword that while very effective for cutting away ignorance can also cut oneself if we are not careful.